setupdraw/slider/README.md

 3. Copy the css/style.css content into your CSS file.

-4. Copy the image folder, replacing the slider images wit your own.
+4. Copy the image folder, replacing the slider images with your own.
 Retain the naming format.

 5. Change the slider details in info variable - js/slider.js line 9 to 25.